How to apply (PG)

 You can apply for Taught Masters programmes, Diplomas and Certificate programmes through our online postgraduate application system.

-Candidates who are interested in applying for a research degree should refer to the research degree how to apply page.
+Candidates who are interested in applying for a research degree should read our guidance: research degree how to apply.

 You must supply: